christophebedard/ros2_tracing-overhead-evaluation/README.md

             * Performance > HyperThread Control: select disabled
             * Performance > C-States Control: deselect to disable
             * Performance > Intel SpeedStep: deselect to disable
-            * note: the exact names might be different depending on your BIOS, but disabling any and all power-saving features significantly improves performance
+            * note: the exact locations and names of these options might be different depending on your BIOS, but disabling any and all power-saving features significantly improves performance and lowers jitter
         * kernel
-            * add following parameters (space-separated) to `GRUB_CMDLINE_LINUX` in /etc/default/grub
+            * add following parameters (space-separated) to `GRUB_CMDLINE_LINUX` in `/etc/default/grub`
                 * disable SMT: add `nosmt`
                 * disbale C-states: add `processor.max_cstate=0 intel_idle.max_cstate=0`
             * then run: